hashicorp/terraform-provider-azurerm/website/docs/d/management_group.html.markdown

 ~> **NOTE:** The field `group_id` has been deprecated in favour of `name`.

+* `display_name` - Specifies the display name of this Management Group.

+~> **NOTE** As `display_name` is not unique errors may occur when there are multiple Management Groups with same display name.

 ## Attributes Reference

 The following attributes are exported:

 * `id` - The ID of the Management Group.

-* `display_name` - A friendly name for the Management Group.

 * `parent_management_group_id` - The ID of any Parent Management Group.

-* `subscription_ids` - A list of Subscription ID's which are assigned to the Management Group.
+* `subscription_ids` - A list of Subscription IDs which are assigned to the Management Group.

 ## Timeouts